What Are Machined Seals and Why Are They Essential in Industrial Applications?

 Q5: How does TRISUN ensure quality control in its seal production?

+A: TRISUN follows a rigorous quality control process that includes material certification for traceability and performance, precision CNC machining for dimensional accuracy, in-house testing for pressure, temperature, and chemical resistance, and ISO 9001-certified manufacturing standards.
 Additionally, each seal is inspected for tolerances, surface finish, and geometry to guarantee reliability and performance in the most demanding industrial environments.

 Q6: What is a machined mechanical seal used for?

-Machined mechanical seals are used in pumps, compressors, and rotating equipment to prevent fluid leakage under high pressure, temperature, or chemical exposure.
+A: Machined mechanical seals are used in pumps, compressors, and rotating equipment to prevent fluid leakage under high pressure, temperature, or chemical exposure.
 They are preferred when standard seals cannot meet dimensional, material, or performance requirements.

-Machined seals are widely used in oil & gas, chemical processing, power generation, pharmaceuticals, mining, and water treatment due to their reliability under harsh operating conditions.
+A: These seals are widely used in oil & gas, chemical processing, power generation, pharmaceuticals, mining, and water treatment due to their reliability under harsh operating conditions.

 Q8: How do I know if I need a custom machined seal?